Koen1999/suricata-check/README.md

 Note that extensions may be licensed under another license as detailed in [CONTRIBUTING.md](https://github.com/Koen1999/suricata-check/blob/master/CONTRIBUTING.md).
 For example, the [suricata-check-extension-example](https://github.com/Koen1999/suricata-check-extension-example) project is licensed under the [Apache 2.0 license](https://github.com/Koen1999/suricata-check-extension-example/blob/master/LICENSE).

+## Citations
+If you use the source code, the tool, or otherwise draw from this work, please cite the following paper:

+**Koen T. W. Teuwen, Tom Mulders, Emmanuele Zambon, and Luca Allodi.
+2025.
+Ruling the Unruly: Designing Effective, Low-Noise Network Intrusion Detection Rules for Security Operations Centers.
+In ACM Asia Conference on Computer and Communications Security (ASIA CCS ’25), August 25–29, 2025, Hanoi, Vietnam.
+ACM, New York, NY, USA, 14 pages. [https://doi.org/10.1145/3708821.3710823](https://doi.org/10.1145/3708821.3710823)**